qbead/qbeadWebsite/content/book/lightandcolor.md

 <!--TODO: Picture of reflection and absorption.-->

 ::: further-reading
-To learn more about colors and how the different waelengths combine to make the colors we see, go to the lesson on Color Theory.
+To learn more about colors and how the different waelengths combine to make the colors we see, go to the lesson on [Color Theory](/colortheory).
-To learn more about how our eyes percieve color, go to the lesson on the Biology of Sight
+To learn more about how our eyes percieve color, go to the lesson on the [Biology of Sight](/sight).
 :::